Take A Moment with The Herb Somm

 About The Brand: Jamie Evans is an entrepreneur, author, and sommelier specializing in cannabis, CBD, food, recipes, wine, and the canna-culinary world.
-Known as The Herb Somm, Jamie took a moment to chat with Etain about her unique background and her book Cannabis Drinks sold at Etain NYC.
+Known as The Herb Somm, Jamie took a moment to chat with Etain about her unique background and her book Cannabis Drinks sold at the Etain NYC Midtown Manhattan Medical Cannabis Dispensary.

 How did you come up with the name The Herb Somm and the brand?